Posts

 Image

+🌸 “Life offers many paths, but only you hold the pen to your story.
+Responsibility isn’t a burden—it’s freedom.”
 There comes a moment in every woman’s life — whether she’s standing in a quiet kitchen at dawn, catching her breath in traffic, or pausing in the middle of a complicated conversation — when she realizes: No one else is going to write this story but me.
 It’s not a moment of blame.
 It’s not about shame or regret.
 It’s about awakening to the power you hold, even when life has been unkind.
 It’s a gentle but firm reminder that you are no longer waiting for someone else to give you permission.
 We all have histories.
 Some gentle, some broken.
 But at some point, no matter how we were raised, what we lost, or who hurt us, the pen ends up in our hands.
 And what do we write next?
 That’s our responsibility.
 It’s easy to wait for someone else to fix it.
 To rescue us.
 To say sorry.
 To explain why they didn’t choose us.
 To show up in the way they should have.
-But that wait only delays our becoming.
-You don’t need everything to make sense before you rise.
-You don’t need closure from so...
+But that wait ...

 Grieving Who You Used to Be